via Direct Download

-Translate Shell is ideal for developers, system administrators, linguists, and anyone who frequently works in terminal environments and needs quick access to translations.
-It works across POSIX-compliant systems including GNU/Linux, macOS, BSD variants, Android (via Termux), and Windows (through WSL, Cygwin, or MSYS2).
-The tool requires GNU Awk 4.0+ and bash/zsh, with optional dependencies for enhanced functionality like audio playback and spell checking.
+Translate Shell runs on POSIX-compliant systems including GNU/Linux, macOS, BSD variants, Android (via Termux), and Windows (via WSL, Cygwin, or MSYS2).
+It requires GNU Awk 4.0+ and either Bash or Zsh, with optional dependencies for enhanced functionality like curl for network requests, media players for text-to-speech, and spell checkers.
+The tool is distributed as a single self-contained executable script written in AWK.

 # via Direct Download